Tiger Woods shows his comeback in three-second video and shocks the world

 “But I think I love this more,” Thomas quoted from his Twitter account.
 And it is that the American golfer praised, minutes before, Rory McIlroy and the passion with which he plays golf, but did not contain himself with the video of Tiger.

-In social networks, the specialized media and the thousands of fans of the American were not contained with messages of support for the 15-time Majors champion, including the Augusta Masters title five times.
+In social networks, the specialized media and the thousands of fans of the American were not contained with messages of support for the 15-time Majors champion, including five times the Augusta Masters title.

 .